RULES

 All ID Dance Competition scholarships are awarded as a celebration of artistry, dedication, and opportunity.
 To ensure fairness, clarity, and consistency, all scholarship recipients must adhere to the following Scholarship Redemption Policy.

-1. In-House vs. External Scholarships
+1. In-House vs. External Scholarship

 This policy applies exclusively to all scholarships issued directly by ID Dance Competition, including scholarships awarded at ID Dance competitions, conventions, summits, special events, and affiliated ID programs.